Common Tour Questions

 Daily low temperatures: -5°F to 10°F, rarely falling below -26°F or exceeding 25°F.

 Let’s be honest, it can get cold.
-It is low humidity so the numbers are not as cold as it seems, but proper dress is required.
-We also try to go later in the month as it is warmer in late March than early March.
-We provide a suggested equipment and clothing list prior to the trip.
+It is low humidity, so the numbers are not as cold as they seem, but proper dress is required.
+We also try to go later in the month, as it is warmer in late March than early March.
+We provide a suggested equipment and clothing list before the trip.

 What is your knowledge of astronomy?